quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 }
 ~~~

-Following the common frame format described in Section 12.4 of
+Following the common frame format described in {{Section 12.4 of
-{{QUIC-TRANSPORT}}, ACK_FREQUENCY frames have a type of 0xaf, and contain the
+QUIC-TRANSPORT}}, ACK_FREQUENCY frames have a type of 0xaf, and contain the
 following fields:

 Sequence Number: